Beautiful Lakes in Pakistan

 31. Lower Kachura Lake

 It is a serene mountain lake near Skardu in Gilgit-Baltistan, Pakistan.
-Located at 2,500 meters (8,200 feet) above sea level, this gem beckons adventurers and nature lovers alike.
+The lake is 2,500 meters (8,200 feet) above sea level, and this gem beckons adventurers and nature lovers alike.
 This new body of water sits next to Shangrila Resort Hotel—one of the country’s most well-known hotels because of its excellent restaurant built on top of a scrap metal airplane wreckage from a past war.

 32. The Mahodand Lake

 Also called Lake of Fishes, it is a lake located in the upper Usho Valley at about 35 kilometers (22 miles) from Kalam in Swat District of Khyber Pakhtunkhwa province of Pakistan.
-The Mahodand Lake is one of the famous lakes of Pakistan that lies at the foothills of Hindu Kush mountains at an elevation of 2,865 meters (9,400 feet), surrounded by meadows, mountains, and dense forests.
-Similarly, the banks of Mahodand lake are covered by pines and pastures that serve as a campsite during summer.
+The Mahodand Lake is one of the famous lakes of Pakistan that lies at the foothills of the Hindu Kush mountains at an elevation of 2,865 meters (9,400 feet), surrounded by meadows, mountains, and dense forests.
+Similarly, the banks of Mahodand Lake are covered by pines and pastures, serving as summer campsites.
 The Mahodaband lake is fed by melting glaciers and springs of the Hindu Kush mountain and gives rise to Ushu Khwar, the principal left tributary of the Swat River.

 33. Lake Manchar